telerik/winforms-docs/gridview/printing-support/events-and-customization.md

 ## PrintCellPaint

 This event allow you to access the cell and to paint in it whatever you need.
-Here is a sample, where
-        we will paint a green dot when the product quantity is more than 20 and a red dot if it is less:#_[C#]_
+Here is a sample, where we will paint a green dot when the product quantity is more than 20 and a red dot if it is less:

 {{source=..\SamplesCS\GridView\Printing support\EventsAndCustomization.cs region=PrintCellPaint}}
 {{source=..\SamplesVB\GridView\Printing support\EventsAndCustomization.vb region=PrintCellPaint}}